cassiomolin/jersey-jwt-external-auth/README.md

   'http://localhost:8080/api/auth/google'
 ```

-Copy the URL and paste in your browser, input Google credentials if required, grant access to the application.
+Copy the URL and paste it in your browser, input Google credentials if required, grant access to the application.
 Google should perform a request to the callback URL and a JWT token issued by the application should be returned in the response.
 Use this token to authenticate next requests to the API.

 If there's no user registered with the email returned from Google, a new user will be registered in the application using data coming from the Facebook (first name, last name and email).